Miles for Wellness

 Miles for Wellness is sponsored by the Total Rewards Division of the Office of State Human Resources.
 Challenges take place twice a year.
 Teams are comprised of up to ten people in four categories: tortoise, hare, super hare, and bionic hare.
 Each challenge has a different theme with weekly step count totals that are added up and plotted on a virtual map.
 Scroll down for more information about the current challenge.

 Now in its 8th year, each Miles for Wellness themed challenge provides participants with a virtual trail to walk with points of interest along the way.
 The theme for this challenge, “St. Paddy’s Day Trail”, looks at locations and events connected to Irish immigrants and their homeland of Ireland.
-With the challenge starting on Friday, March 17th, St. Patrick’s Day, the virtual trail will lead participants to explore various towns throughout the United States, with names such as Dublin and Shamrock.
+This challenge began Friday, March 17th, St. Patrick’s Day, and the virtual trail is leading participants on an exploration of various towns throughout the United States, with names such as Dublin and Shamrock.

 Team step submissions are due as follows: